ignaciovazqueza/picking-client/README.md

 In a web browser, go to the url [http://localhost:8080/](http://localhost:8080/).

-For the REST endpoints, you also need to setup [Evolutility-Server-Node](https://github.com/evoluteur/evolutility-server-node).
+For the REST endpoints, you also need to setup [Picking-Server-Node](https://github.com/ignaciovazqueza/picking-server).

 ## Views

 For any object, a single model defines UI elements across views in a simple declarative way.

-Evolutility-UI-React provides 2 types of view:
+Picking-Client provides 2 types of view:

 * Views for a model: [Browse](#browse), [Edit](#edit).
 * Views for a collection: [List](#list), [Cards](#cards), [Charts](#charts).